cyberphantom/Docker-Kubernetes-AWS/README.md

 7. Log out and log back in again to pick up the new `docker` group permissions.
 You can accomplish this by closing your current SSH terminal window and reconnecting to your instance in a new one.
 Your new SSH session will have the appropriate `docker` group permissions.
 8. Verify that the `ec2-user` can run Docker commands without `sudo`. `docker info`

-## Push your image to Amazon Elastic Container Registry
+## Push your image to Amazon Elastic Container Registry (ECR)

 1. Prepare or create your docker image and test it in your local machine or the connected instance.
+2. To use Amazon ECR, first install AWS [CLI](https://docs.aws.amazon.com/AmazonECR/latest/userguide/get-set-up-for-amazon-ecr.html)
-2. Create an Amazon ECR repository to store your image. `aws ecr create-repository --repository-name hello-repository --region region`
+3. Create an Amazon ECR repository to store your image. `aws ecr create-repository --repository-name hello-repository --region region`